DJ Khaled: Rick Ross

 In early 2013, Ross featured on the single "No New Friends" as part of Khaled's seventh album, Suffering from Success.
-On 16 May 2013, Birdman and Ross announced that their collaborative album The H would be released as a mixtape hosted by Khaled on 23 May 2013.
+On 16 May 2013, Birdman and Ross announced that their collaborative album The H would be released as a mixtape hosted by Khaled on May 23, 2013.
 In April 2014, Ross featured on the song "They Don't Love You No More", the first single from Khaled's eighth studio album I Changed a Lot.
 In August 2014, both Khaled and Ross featured on "Don't Shoot", a single by American rapper the Game.
 In November 2014, Ross also featured on the remix to "Hold You Down".
-In 2016, Ross featured on two songs from Khaled's ninth studio album, Major Key: the single “Do You Mind” and the track "Fuck Up the Club".
+In 2016, Ross featured on two songs from Khaled's ninth studio album, Major Key: the single "Do You Mind" and the track "Fuck Up the Club".
 In 2017, Ross featured on three tracks from Khaled's tenth studio album, Grateful: "On Everything", "Down for Life" and "Whatever".

 In 2019, Ross featured on one track from Khaled's eleventh studio album, Father of Asahd: "Big Boy Talk".
 In 2021, Ross featured on one song from Khaled's twelfth studio album, Khaled Khaled: "This Is My Year".
 In 2022, Ross rapped the first verse of the title track of Khaled's thirteenth album, God Did.
 The song earned three nominations at the 65th Annual Grammy Awards: Song of the Year, Best Rap Song and Best Rap Performance.
 The same year, Ross and Khaled both featured on the GQ Hype Debate Show, debating the greatest snack of all time.
 Ross was a proponent of his own Rap Snacks whereas Khaled endorsed Cinnamon Toast Crunch.
-In 2023, Khaled produced the song “Above the Law” from Rick Ross’ thirteenth album, Too Good to Be True.
+In 2023, Khaled produced the song "Above the Law" from Rick Ross' thirteenth album, Too Good to Be True.

 Drake

-The relationship between Drake and Khaled has been described as “uniquely fruitful”.
+The relationship between Drake and Khaled has been described as "uniquely fruitful".
+On the song "Make Them Pay" from the 2026 Iceman album, Drake criticizes Khaled for not speaking out on the Israel-Palestine war.

 Lil Wayne

-Lil Wayne has stated: “DJ Khaled is one of one… He's produced so many memorable tracks.
-There's no one like him.”
+Lil Wayne has stated: "DJ Khaled is one of one… He's produced so many memorable tracks.
+There's no one like him."

-Public figure
+Public image

-Jeff Ihaza of the Rolling Stone has described Khaled thus: “Khaled wears a pristinely lined haircut.
+Jeff Ihaza of the Rolling Stone has described Khaled thus: "Khaled wears a pristinely lined haircut.
 His beard follows sharp angles that enforce a perfect symmetry along his face.
 When he's trying to muster up the right word, either for clarity or comedic timing, his eyes carry a piercing seriousness, like an athlete laser-focused on a play.
-But he's largely instinctive in his delivery — in plucking whatever he's trying to convey from his brain and placing it into yours.”
-He has also been described as “a natural in front of the camera”.
-Khaled is known for his social media presence; he states: “I don't do too many interviews… cause I've got my own interview: I say what I want to say anytime I want.”
+But he's largely instinctive in his delivery — in plucking whatever he's trying to convey from his brain and placing it into yours."
+He has also been described as "a natural in front of the camera".
+Khaled is known for his social media presence; he states: "I don't do too many interviews… cause I've got my own interview: I say what I want to say anytime I want."